-Turin, or Torino, is a city with rich cultural history in the Piedmont (Piemonte) region of Italy between the Po River and the foothills of the Alps.
+Turin, or Torino, is a city with a rich cultural history in the Piedmont (Piemonte) region of Italy between the Po River and the foothills of the Alps.
 Famous for the Shroud of Turin, an important Christian artifact, and Fiat auto plants, the city was Italy's first capital.
 Turin remains a hub of business activity within the country and the European Union.

-Turin doesn't have the tourism industry that Rome, Venice and other parts of Italy have, but it's a great city for exploring nearby mountains and valleys.
+Turin doesn't have the tourism industry that Rome, Venice, and other parts of Italy have, but it's a great city for exploring nearby mountains and valleys.
 And its Baroque cafes and architecture, arcade shopping promenades, and museums give Turin plenty to offer the adventurous tourist.

-Turin Location and Transportation
+Location and Transportation

 Turin is served by a small airport, Citta di Torino-Sandro Pertini, with flights to and from Europe.
 The closest airport for flights from the United States is in Milan, a little over an hour away by train.

 Trains and intercity buses provide transportation to and from Turin from other towns.
 The main railway station is Porta Nuova in the center at Piazza Carlo Felice.
 The Porta Susa Station serves trains to and from Milan and is connected to the city center and the main station by bus.